KDE/kwin/TESTING.md

 * breeze window decoration

 # Preparing a run of the test suite
-Please load the kernel module "vgem".
+In case your system does not support the EGL extension EGL_MESA_platform_surfaceless, please load the kernel module "vgem".
 This is required to provide a virtual OpenGL device.

     sudo modprobe vgem